5 Winning Recruiting Tips to Take Away from March Madness

 As a recruiter, you are the leader of each job order.
-You’re in charge of not only carrying out your strategy, but “leading” a successful team.
+You’re in charge of not only carrying out your strategy, but “leading” a successful winning team.
 With each job order, you may not traditionally work with a team, but there may be others you can work with to help fill the position.
 Is there anyone in the industry you have a connection with that might know someone for the position or could help advertise it?
 Or maybe there is someone at your staffing agency that has filled similar positions in the past.
-Work with them to see if they can offer any advice– they may even refer you to someone for the position.
+Work with them to see if they can offer any winning recruiting tips– they may even refer you to someone for the position.
 Using your connections can be extremely beneficial in recruiting.
 As I always like to say, “Teamwork makes the dreamwork!”

 Teamwork can also come from the side of working with the client as well.
 In the beginning, you want to have a full understanding of the kind of candidate the client is looking for.
 You also will want to get any questions you have answered.
 After that, maintaining a good relationship throughout the process is important so they remain confident that you’re the right person to find their candidate.
 If it all goes well, they will want to work with you in the future!

 Effective communication is extremely important for recruiters as well.
 When you are presenting candidates to your clients, you need to find the best way to present the candidate and “sell” them so your client knows why they should consider this person for the position.
 Similarly, when talking to candidates, you need to present the job in a way that gets them interested in the position so they want to learn more.
 Both of these initial communications are critical in starting off the conversation right.
-You need to be prepared with knowing what to say, how to say it, and the best format in presenting it (phone call, video call, screen share, email, etc.)
+You need to be prepared by knowing what to say, how to say it, and the best format for presenting it (phone call, video call, screen share, email, etc.)

 When communicating regularly with candidates, you also need to find out what the best mode of communication is for them.
-Is it email, text, phone call?
+Is it email, text, or phone call?
 Once you start an initial conversation with a candidate that is interested, find out what the best way is to get a hold of them.
 That will make both your life and their life easier.
 A slow response time can often be avoided, as long as you are communicating in the best way for them to give a timely response.

-Video interviewing is also a form of communication that has become popular during the pandemic.
-Some recruiters may still not feel comfortable doing a video interview, however it’s just as if you are conducting an in-person interview.
+Video interviewing is also a form of communication that became popular during the pandemic.
+Some recruiters may still not feel comfortable doing a video interview, however, it’s just as if you are conducting an in-person interview.
 The only difference is the interview is being done virtually.
 Recruiters want to have their regular interview questions prepared, dress professionally, and have the right background/lighting.
 Before the candidate gets on the interview, ensure your sound and visual is working.
 You also may want to provide specific instructions to the interviewee on how to join the video interview and connect to audio/visual.
 Even if it seems straightforward, sending instructions ahead of time can help ensure it runs smoothly with no technical difficulties.
-The first interview with the candidate, is like your “first impression.”
+The first interview with the candidate is like your “first impression.”
 While they may be nervous about having a good first impression with you, you also want to have a good first impression with them.
-If the interview doesn’t go smooth or seems unprofessional, they may not be interested in working with you going forward.
+If the interview doesn’t go smoothly or seems unprofessional, they may not be interested in working with you going forward.